blyxxyz/lexopt/DESIGN.md

 There are also drawbacks:

 - It's likely to be less efficient.
-But not disastrously so: `args_os()` allocates a brand-new `Vec` full of brand-new `OsString`s before returning, and we only duplicate the `Vec` allocation.
+But not disastrously so: `args_os()` allocates a brand-new `Vec` full of brand-new `OsString`s (each with their own allocation) before returning, and we only duplicate the `Vec` allocation.
 - Iterators can't be infinite or otherwise avoid loading all arguments into memory at once.
 - You can't use [clever tricks](https://gist.github.com/blyxxyz/06b45c82c4a4f1030a89e0289adebf09) to observe which argument is being processed.
   - `as_slice()` might provide an alternative, but if this is to be a proper API it has to be designed carefully.